 Soon, we sighted one more leopard crossing the road much closer, but that one was in haste and soon out of sight before, anyone could shoot it.
 The guide and driver were unanimous view of our better luck to spot two, too shy animals so easily in our first few minutes.
 I feel, they were right because back home, surprisingly we were informed that none have sighted any big cat that morning.Read More

-Rolling Hills, undulating terrain, eight perennial rivers, interspersed with innumerable streams, roars of lions and their echoes reverberating in the…Read More
+Rolling Hills, undulating terrain, eight perennial rivers, interspersed with innumerable streams, roars of lions and their echoes reverberating in the valleys, alarm calls of…Read More

 I had to give explanations to Ghanshyam bhai, owner of the hotel Annapoorna in Sasan Gir.
-I requested him on…Read More
+I requested him on phone, to book a…Read More

 We went to Gujarat. draft’s 1st pageRead More